 The default handlers for the POSIX signals can be turned off by setting properties with the option XdefineProperty.
 The POSIX signals are SIGINT, SIGQUIT and SIGTERM.
 The properties are described in Section 12.5.
-To turn off the signal handlers, these properties should be set to true: jamaica.no sig_int_handler, jamaica.no_sig_quit_handler and jamaica. no_sig_term_handler.
+To turn off these signal handlers, their corresponding properties should be set to true: jamaica.no\sig\int\handler, jamaica.no\sig\quit\handler and jamaica.no\sig\term\handler.